Saad says will teach Imran a lesson during polls

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The former railways minister Saad Rafique said PTI chief Imran Khan needs to be taught a lesson in the upcoming polls, the Geo News reported.
+LAHORE: Former railways minister Saad Rafique said PTI chief Imran Khan needs to be taught a lesson in the upcoming polls, Geo News reported.

 While addressing an electoral campaign Sunday in Lahore’s Bedian area, the PML-N leader said Imran won’t learn his lesson till he faces defeat in all five constituencies he is contesting from.
 Saad will be contesting against Imran for the NA-131 (Lahore) constituency in the forthcoming general election 2018.

-LAHORE: The former railways minister Saad Rafique said PTI chief Imran Khan needs to be taught a lesson in the upcoming polls, the Geo News reported.
+LAHORE: Former railways minister Saad Rafique said PTI chief Imran Khan needs to be taught a lesson in the upcoming polls, Geo News reported.

 While addressing an electoral campaign Sunday in Lahore’s Bedian area, the PML-N leader said Imran won’t learn his lesson till he faces defeat in all five constituencies he is contesting from.
 Saad will be contesting against Imran for the NA-131 (Lahore) constituency in the forthcoming general election 2018.